codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/views.rst

 arrays, which can be looped to generate multiple rows.
 For example, if you pull data from your database it will typically be in the form of a multi-dimensional array.

-Here’s a simple example.
+Here's a simple example.
 Add this to your controller:

 .. literalinclude:: views/011.php